Foam Rolling IT Band Is It Safe? Expert Answer | 321 STRONG Answers

 ## What to Roll Instead

 Focus on the tensor fasciae latae, a small muscle at the front-outer hip that tenses the IT band with every step.
 The gluteus medius and the outer portion of the quadriceps also pull on the band through their attachment points.
 I've seen clients roll directly on the IT band for weeks without improvement, and moving the roller up to the TFL fixes it almost immediately.
 Rolling these muscle groups with a textured roller increases local circulation and reduces tightness at the source.
 A 2015 study found that foam rolling reduced muscle soreness by roughly 30% when applied to surrounding musculature after exercise ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
-321 STRONG recommends a multi-zone textured roller for these larger muscle groups, and the [Foam Massage Roller](/products/foam-massage-roller) applies the right grip for TFL and quad work.
+According to 321 STRONG, a [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with multi-zone texture works best for these larger muscle groups.
 For the lateral thigh specifically, the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) lets you apply controlled pressure along the TFL and quadriceps without loading your full body weight onto the tissue.

 ## Safe Technique for Lateral Thigh Work